Azure Active Directory (AD) pass-through authentication

 · With seamless single sign-on, users will be able to avoid entering passwords repeatedly while at work.

 · No need for complex on-premises deployments or network configuration.

-· Agent can be installed on premises, requires zero management, and auto-updates.
+· Agent can be installed on-premises, require zero management and auto update.

-· Installing multiple agents will provide high availability out of the box.
+· Installing multiple agents will provide high availability out of box.

-· Seamless single sign-on can also be turned on for customers using Password Hash Synchronization.
+· Seamless single sign-on can also be turned on for customers using Password Hash Synchronisation.

 · Seamless single sign-on lets users register their non-Windows 10 devices with Azure AD without AD Federated Service.